TempeHS/2025CT_Gabriel.C_name/README.md

 ## Music

 <p align="justify">
-THe game has an catchy audio track in the background on the way to the top of the mountain provided by my cousin Andrew Lambrou.
+The games' catchy audio track in the background to complement your journey on the way to the top of the mountain is provided by my cousin: Andrew Lambrou.

 Follow his music here: https://www.youtube.com/@AndrewLambrou
 </p>